Bryan McGowin, AWS Founder & President

 Kevin McGowin, AWS Vice-President

-Kevin brings a unique legal background to AWS with over a decade of experience in the land use and environmental law fields that have helped position AWS as an authority not only on the installation and maintenance of Fuji Clean systems but on the often complicated regulatory and grant/rebate processes involved in the I/A OWTS industry.
+Kevin brings a unique legal background to Advanced Wastewater Solutions with over a decade of experience in the land use and environmental law fields that have helped position AWS as an authority not only on the installation and maintenance of Fuji Clean systems but on the often complicated regulatory and grant/rebate processes involved in the I/A OWTS industry.

 Kevin graduated from Southampton High School a few years after his brother and went on to attend Boston College, where he graduated cum laude.
 Returning home each summer, Kevin spent time working for an aquaculture company growing and harvesting oysters in Peconic Bay.
 After graduating, Kevin briefly relocated to San Diego, California, and took a position as a congressional staffer in Congresswoman Susan A. Davis’ district office, where he had an opportunity to work on her environmental agenda.